Bespoke: Contemporary usage

 Deborah Tannen, a Georgetown University linguistics professor, told The New York Times that "Americans associate it with the British upper class", adding that the word for Americans tapped into "our individualism.
 We want everything made specially for us.
 Even when it comes to salad bars."
-As of 2012, there were 39 applications using the term bespoke at the U.S. Patent and Trademark Office, with half of those having been filed only in the previous 18 months.
+As of 2012, 39 applications used the term "bespoke" at the U.S. Patent and Trademark Office, with half of those having been filed only in the previous 18 months.
 The Wall Street Journal said that the term had started to proliferate in corporations and among investors a few years before that.
-A writer in The Independent said that consumers no longer wanted to "keep up with the Joneses", but wanted to set themselves apart, saying that the bespoke drive was anti-tradition, and about a desire to be different rather than identify collectively with others.
+A writer in The Independent said that consumers no longer wanted to "keep up with the Joneses", but wanted to set themselves apart, saying that the bespoke drive was antitradition, and about a desire to be different rather than identify collectively with others.

-Newsweek described the word as "monstrously distorted, abused and otherwise mangled into near meaninglessness", saying that anything can now be labeled "bespoke".
+Newsweek described the word as "monstrously distorted, abused, and otherwise mangled into near meaninglessness", saying that anything can now be labeled "bespoke".
 The same Newsweek writer used the word as a verb to describe ordering a custom-made pair of glasses ("bespeaking a pair of spectacles").
 One French bespoke shirtmaker was said to offer 400 shades of white, to satisfy vendor-customer relationships and desire for custom-made items.
 The New York Times devoted an article to bespoke cocktails, which they described as "something devised on the spot to a customer's precise and sometimes peculiar specifications".
 In another article, The New York Times described bespoke perfumes' taking the "world of personalization to an entirely new level".

-A 2016 article in The New York Times describes a satirical video about bespoke water and observed:"The B word has become an increasingly common branding lure employed by interior design companies, publishers, surgeons and pornographers.
-There are bespoke wines, bespoke software, bespoke vacations, bespoke barber shops, bespoke insurance plans, bespoke yoga, bespoke tattoos, even bespoke medical implants."
+A 2016 article in The New York Times describes a satirical video about bespoke water and observed:"The B word has become an increasingly common branding lure employed by interior design companies, publishers, surgeons, and pornographers.
+There are bespoke wines, bespoke software, bespoke vacations, bespoke barber shops, bespoke insurance plans, bespoke yoga, bespoke tattoos, [and] even bespoke medical implants."

 A 2022 Saveur Magazine article described the humble guacamole as "...bespoke: Diners could make their guac mild, medium, or hot".

 UK tailoring controversy

-The UK Savile Row Bespoke Association has requirements for a garment to use the term bespoke, but those requirements are not followed by some manufacturers.
-In 2008, the British Advertising Standards Agency allowed a company, Sartoriani, to use bespoke to describe its suits, causing a controversy with the Savile Row tailors who use the word to describe custom handmade suits.
+The UK Savile Row Bespoke Association has requirements for a garment to use the term "bespoke", but those requirements are not followed by some manufacturers.
+In 2008, the British Advertising Standards Agency allowed a company, Sartoriani, to use "bespoke" to describe its suits, causing a controversy with the Savile Row tailors who use the word to describe custom handmade suits.